xixolio/houm_technical_challenge/README.md

 - Question 5: `get_average_temperature_in_visits_by_location`

 ## CONFIG FILE
-A config file can be ofund at _src/config.yaml_.
+A config file can be found at _src/config.yaml_.
 In it, you can specify the API KEY, the location of the csv data, the filenames of the data, among others.

 ## Assumptions